Suriya-Devaraj-V/copilot-training/README.md

   c. `/clear` helps to clean the chat. <br>
   d. `/doc` helps to create the documentation or comment lines. <br>
   e. `/explain` helps to describe the selected code. <br>
+  f. `/test` helps to generate the test cases for the applications. <br>

 ## Reverse Engineering